 The phrase “pig out” didn’t just come from anywhere.
-Pigs of all varieties eat constantly and they’ll eat practically anything in sight, so they’re ideal for cleaning up weeded fields and ripping up tough invasive plants.
-Because of their ferocious appetite, it’s crucial that they eat the most clean and organic material.
+Pigs of all varieties eat constantly, and they’ll eat practically anything in sight, so they’re ideal for cleaning up weeded fields and ripping up tough invasive plants.
+Because of their ferocious appetite, it’s crucial that they eat the cleanest and organic material.
 This prevents diseases and produces the highest quality meat.
 Pigs get all their necessary nutrients from their natural habitat, keeping them healthy and active during their lives.

 How long does it take to make a Jamón Ibérico de Bellota?

 These hams take longer to make than many bottles of expensive wine.
 The process is slow and methodical, and necessitates a lot of care.
 To start, the pigs live in the pasture about a year and a half before they’re brought in to be cured.
 After butchering, artisans submerge the hams in salt, rinse them carefully, and place them in a refrigerated space during a 60 to 90-day period.
 During this time, the salt distributes itself evenly and the meat begins to rehydrate and preserve.
 Artisans monitor the conditions rigorously throughout the curing process, increasing the temperature and humidity over time.
 Once they reach ideal temperature and humidity, the artisans move the hams into a natural drying cellar called a “bodega.”
 They stay in there anywhere from six months to a year before they reach a specific texture, cure, and flavor.
 Later, they hang the jamón in a curing cellar to age until the Maestro Jamonero, or “ham master” decides, through a series of aroma and touch tests, that the jamón is perfectly cured.
 All said and done, the curing process alone can take up to four whole years!